Ganthology/timetable-to-calendar/README.md

 The purpose of this app is to encourage students to use calendar app as their time management tool.

-(Currently, the deployed streamlit app is not working, will try rewrite the app in flask or Django) [Link to the project](https://share.streamlit.io/ganthology/timetable-to-calendar/main)
+[Link to the project](https://share.streamlit.io/ganthology/timetable-to-calendar/main)

 OR